Ely, Minnesota: Parks and recreation

 There are many Minnesota wilderness hiking trails in the Ely area.
 Echo Trail (Saint Louis County Road 116), considered one of Minnesota's most scenic trails, is a former logging road that runs north and west out of Ely and provides the primary access to the lakes of the western BWCAW.
 The trail is a 72-mile (116-km) road on asphalt and gravel through the wilderness of the Superior National Forest and Kabetogama State Forest.
-Numerous trailheads and canoe portages along the trail provide access to the BWCAW.
-A side trip passes north to the resort village of Crane Lake, a gateway to Voyageurs National Park.
-Special attractions include views of sharply rolling forest, lakes, wetlands, rivers, and granite crags in one of the most remote areas in the contiguous United States.
-Recreational opportunities include canoeing, fishing, cross-country skiing, snowmobiling, and primitive camping in the Superior National Forest and Boundary Waters.
-Wildlife includes bald eagles, ospreys, moose, bears, wolves, and beavers.
-The area also offers blueberry and other wild berry picking and wildflower viewing.